 To be eligible, students must be majoring in one of the Taft departments and must have completed at least 10 upper division credit hours in their major by the end of the current academic year.
-Seniors are eligible if the project funded will be completed by the first day of classes of the last semester prior to graduation.
+Seniors are eligible if the project funded will be completed prior to graduation.

 The Charles Phelps Taft Competitive Dissertation Fellowship provides a $20,000 stipend to advanced, outstanding graduate students in support of their doctoral research.
 Only five students are selected for this opportunity each year.
 A University Graduate Scholarship accompanies each fellowship, through the home department, which covers the standard student health insurance award and course fees.

 See also Allocated Taft Dissertation Fellowships.

 TAFT offers up to $2,000 to outstanding Taft-eligible undergraduate scholars that have demonstrated promise for advanced research opportunities.
 Directed by a faculty mentor, students will develop substantial and creative independent research projects, culminating in a thesis, expository, or creative work presented at the University Undergraduate Research Conference in the spring.
 Students will meet regularly with their faculty mentor (no less than once per month) to discuss their project and related issues.

 Faculty mentors will receive up to $500 in remuneration for their time spent mentoring students.
 Mentor payments will be paid out during the same cycle as the student, upon the successful completion of the terms of the grant, in their regular faculty pay cycle.